 What is constipation?

 Constipation is defined as either a decrease in the frequency of bowel movements or the painful passage of bowel movements.
-Children 1 to 4 years of age typically have a bowel movement 1 – 2 times a day and over 90% of them go at least every other day.
+Children 1 to 4 years of age should have a bowel movement 1 – 2 times a day but many children go at least every other day.
 When children are constipated for a long time, they may begin to soil their underwear.
 This fecal soiling is involuntary, and the child has no control over it.

 How common is constipation?

 Constipation is very common in children of all ages, especially during potty-training and in school-aged children.
 Of all visits to the pediatrician, 3% are in some way related to constipation.
 At least 25% of visits to a pediatric gastroenterologist are due to problems with constipation.
 Millions of prescriptions are written every year for laxatives and stool softeners.

 Why does constipation happen?

 Constipation is often defined as being organic or functional.
 Organic means there is an identifiable cause such as colon disease or a neurological problem.
 Fortunately, most constipation is functional meaning there is no identifiable cause.
 The constipation is still a problem, but there is usually no worrisome cause behind it.

 In some infants, straining and difficulties in expelling a bowel movement (often a soft one) are due to their immature nervous system and uncoordinated defecation.
 Also, it should be remembered that some healthy breast-fed infants can skip several days without having a movement.

 In children, constipation can begin when there are changes in the diet or routine, during toilet training, or after an illness.
 Occasionally, children may hold stools when they are reluctant to use unfamiliar toilet facilities.
 School or summer camps, with facilities that are not clean or private enough, are common triggers for withholding in this age group.